 One of the most traditional Fire Departments in Minnesota the Anoka Fire Department was established in 1857 as the Protection Hook and Ladder company.
-The Anoka Fire Department is distinguished by its white vehicles.
+Today the Anoka Champlin Fire Department is distinguished by its white vehicles.
 A nod to the days when Anoka firefighters used white horses to pull their steam drawn engines.
-When motorized vehicles replaced the horse-drawn engines, the department selected white for the color of its motorized vehicles.